-- 1. All authorized users of CDCPB confidential information. - a.
-Each user completes CDCPB S&C training prior to receiving access to confidential information and annually thereafter. - b.
+- 1. Each user completes ESSB S&C training prior to receiving access to confidential information and annually thereafter. - a.
 Each user signs designated agreement after training.
-(Appendix B) - c.
-Each user completes the DPHHS Health Insurance Portability and Accountability Act (HIPAA) training upon hire. - 2.
-DPHHS TSD staff - a.
-DPHHS TSD network administrators receive TSD training and review security and confidentiality policies and procedures provided to all technology staff with access to confidential information. - b.
-TSD staff who support CDCPB receive CDCPB S&C training and sign the corresponding confidentiality agreement. - 3.
-The ORP is responsible for monitoring and retaining authorization and training documentation, including the original signed agreement, for all users during their authorized access period.
+(Appendix A) - b.
+Each user completes the DPHHS Health Insurance Portability and Accountability Act (HIPAA) training upon hire.

+2. DPHHS TSD staff

 - a.
+DPHHS TSD network administrators receive TSD training and review security and confidentiality policies and procedures provided to all technology staff with access to confidential information. - 3.
+The ORP is responsible for monitoring and retaining authorization and training documentation, including the original signed agreement, for all users during their authorized access period. - a.
 The ORP may delegate this responsibility to Section Supervisors or Program Coordinators. - b.
 The authorized user retains a copy of the signed agreement and ORP or designated delegate retains the original. - c.
-When an employee resigns or is terminated, the ORP, or their designee, submits the documentation to the respective Section Supervisor.
-The Section Supervisor ensures that the documentation is forwarded to the user's supervisor. - i.
-The user's supervisor incorporates it into the personnel record - d.
 The ORP retains documentation for all non-DPHHS authorized users.